cssnr/link-extractor/README.md

 ## Chrome Setup

-To install for production use: https://chrome.google.com/webstore/detail/link-extractor/ifefifghpkllfibejafbakmflidjcjfp
+To install for production: https://chrome.google.com/webstore/detail/link-extractor/ifefifghpkllfibejafbakmflidjcjfp

 1. Build or Download a [Release](https://github.com/cssnr/link-extractor/releases).
 1. Unzip the archive, place the folder where it must remain and note its location for later.